mtchd/scala-talk/llamas.md

 ---

-It' just a package for data.
+It's just a package for data.
-> Those of you familar with C may think of it as a struct
-> You could think of it as JSON
+- You could think of it as:
+  - A struct
+  - JSON

 ---

-Note: It's a struct.
-It's just a package for data.
-- It comes with a plethora of cool things that makes sense for data.
-Equality checking and easy copying are two good examples, but there's many more!
-Lot's of syntactic sugar.
-Some other examples:
+Some examples of what case class does:
+  + Syntactic sugar
+  + Equality
+  + Copying
-  + Implements hashCode
+  + HashCode
   + toString
   + Serialisable
   + Easy pattern matching
   + Implementing Algebraic Data Types

-- In fact, when using case classes, you compiled byte code for that class is often a little larger.
-One of the drawbacks of case class is it implements a *lot* of stuff, which we may not use.
+---

+> Drawback of Case Class

+Your compiled code is a little larger due to implementing all this.

+---

-- We generally don't store methods in here, in attempt to keep thing more functional.
+We generally don't store methods in here, in an attempt to keep thing more functional.

+---

+Wait...why?

+---

+Object orientated is a collection of objects: Each one a combination of data and functions.

+---

+Functional programs are just a collection of functions which take data, manipulate it, and return it.
+Data is to be stored separately.

+> This goes to the heart of functional programming

+---

-- This brings up a problem.
+This brings up a problem.
 What about the shave method?

+---

-- We could leave it in there.
+We could leave it in there.
 And that's okay (somewhat controversial).
 But a more functional way of doing things is to separate our data and our logic.

 ---